Best Clinical Decision Support Tools 2026: Ranked & Compared

 3. OpenEvidence: Best Free Tool for US-Verified Physicians

-OpenEvidence is a free AI clinical Q&A tool that searches millions of peer-reviewed papers.
-It is widely used among US physicians for quick clinical questions, with official content agreements with NEJM, JAMA, NCCN, and Cochrane.
-In Vera's published benchmark study, OpenEvidence scored lower than Vera on the NEJM-AI dataset.
+OpenEvidence is a free, ad and pharma funded AI clinical Q&A tool that searches millions of peer-reviewed papers.
+It is widely used among US physicians for quick clinical questions, with content agreements including NEJM and JAMA.
+Per Vera Health's benchmark report, OpenEvidence scored lower than Vera on the NEJM-AI dataset.

 Two key limitations.
 First, OpenEvidence requires a US NPI number for professional verification, which means non-US clinicians, students without an NPI, and international healthcare professionals cannot access it.
-Second, OpenEvidence is currently unavailable in Europe due to regulatory compliance requirements.
+Second, OpenEvidence withdrew from the EU and UK in April 2026.
 Vera Health is GDPR compliant and has no such restrictions.

 Best for: US-verified physicians and advanced practitioners who want a fast, free literature Q&A tool and already have an NPI.